A recap of the most exciting week in the fashion diary,

 Following from 6 seasons presenting Z Zegna collections at the acclaimed Pitti Uomo, Alessandro Sartori embraced a fresh take this season with his return to Milan Fashion Week and his style of design reflected this.
 Moving from their prior high tech style to a much lighter and warm collection they embraced a new sense of fun.
 Soft fabrics such as velvets where juxtaposed with military inspired trousers to guarantee a chic look.
 Seventies feel, enhanced by the rusty tones colour palette and neutrals channeled a sense of urban Luxe.

-January 23, 2020 — Elle Robinson
+Elle Robinson

-Tags: Pitti
+Tagged: Pitti